carbonfive/intro-to-git/README.md

     ```
     'Hope' is the thing with feathers—
     That!
-Should! be perching in the soul—
+Should! be perching in the soul—   <--- This is the new line we agree upon
     And sings the tune without the words—
     And never stops—at all—
     ```

 > Save the file.
+Poor Emily Dickinson, we've remixed your poem, and not in a good way.

 > Go back to GitHub Desktop.
 Flip to the "1 Uncommitted Change" view.
 Make sure your newly saved file is checked, and note that the commit field has been pre-filled for you with a message: "Merge remote-tracking branch 'origin/master'".
 Additionally it is annotated with the message: `Conflicts: sonnets/hope_is_the_thing_with_feathers.txt`.